 Critic Lucy Lippard noted of Alexis Hunter: “Fetishism and a hint of S&M lurk just beneath the surfaces of Hunter’s photographs … Her rage at capitalism is focused upon the mass media which have, as Judith Williamson puts it, been ‘selling us ourselves’ for profit.”

 The titles of Alexis Hunter’s works of art are pointed: Approach to Fear; Voyeurism; Violence: Destruction of Evidence; Identity Crisis; Effeminacy; Sexual Warfare; Masculinisation of Society; Oh No!; Dialogue with a Rapist.
 These were the ideas and themes that preoccupied her, explored from the 1970s onwards in a series of conceptual works using photography, film and text.
+The photographic Narrative Sequences were at the time shown at the Hayward, the ICA, the Sydney Biennale and various European museums.
 Her iconic image sequence of her hands burning silver platform shoes, Approach to Fear XIII: Pain – Destruction of Cause 1977, was acquired by Tate in 2013, shortly before her premature death from motor neurone disease in 2014.

-As well as continuing her moral and conceptual preoccupations in a well-developed painting and drawing practice, during the 1980’s Hunter became Visiting Lecturer at the School of Visual Arts, New York and Byam Shaw in London; then Assistant Professor of Art at the University of Houston, Texas.
+Alexis Hunter was born in New Zealand and, after graduating with Honours in Painting and History of Art and Architecture from The University of Auckland’s Elam School of Fine Art in 1969, she travelled to London where she joined the Women’s Workshop of the Artists Union while working in commercial film and animation.
+Her work brought her to prominence early and continued her moral and conceptual preoccupations in a well-developed painting and drawing practice, then during the 1980’s Hunter became Visiting Lecturer at the School of Visual Arts, New York and Byam Shaw in London; then Assistant Professor of Art at the University of Houston, Texas.
 She also curated various exhibitions on painting and politics.